 Not just for the fragrant broom in your corner — this pungent spice adds sweetness without sugar.
 It’s also been studied for anti-inflammatory effects and may help with blood glucose (sugar) metabolism.
 Regardless, it’s delicious topped on everything from oatmeal to popcorn.
 If you have raw cinnamon sticks, you can even steep them in boiling water to make a delicious tea.
 Or, if you’re a mom hacker like me, you can just buy hot cinnamon spice teas.

 Oats are a year-round staple for me, but something about the Miami winter dipping below 80 just begs for a bowl of warm oatmeal, am I right?
-Oats have unique prebiotic fibers that nourish the probiotic microorganisms within our guts.
+They have unique prebiotic fibers that nourish the probiotic microorganisms within our guts.
 They also possess a special fiber, beta-glucan, implicated in cholesterol metabolism.
 Regardless of their fearless fibers, they’re great hot (warm oatmeal bowl), cold (overnight oats), at room temperature (as “muesli”), thrown into a smoothie (use rolled oats), or sprinkled on top of crisps/pies/crumbles.
 I also like to use oat flour (pulverized oats) in place of white flour in baking.

 Ah, the joy of fall apple picking in endless waving amber orchards… not in Miami.
 If you’re lucky enough to head north and leaf peep/pluck some fresh apples — please drop some off at my house.
 The rest of us will settle for the supermarket apples, which come in all sorts of tasty varieties, and all have wonderful amounts of soluble fiber, Vitamin C, quercetin (an antioxidant beneficial to health), and pectin (a prebiotic fiber that can nourish your microbiome community).
 Apples are easily softened by poaching, boiling, or baking for fall treats.
 You can also sautee them in some olive oil or ghee with cinnamon for an easy and quick topper to oats/ice cream (yes, this dietitian recommends ice cream.)

-There are those who like to hack up pumpkins and squashes with a knife, and those who boast that they love to simply roast (me).
-For the illustrious fall spaghetti squash, ripe with beta-carotene, Vitamin B6, fiber, Vitamin C, it just loves to live in your fall kitchen lineup.
+There are those who like to hack up pumpkins and squash with a knife, and those who boast that they love to simply roast (me).
+For the illustrious fall spaghetti squash, ripe with beta-carotene, Vitamin B6, fiber, and Vitamin C, it just loves to live in your fall kitchen lineup.
 Once cooked (halve it lengthwise, cover it with olive oil/salt/paprika/garlic, place facedown, and roast at 400 degrees for about 50-60 minutes until it’s tender), you can tease out the “spaghetti”-like tendrils with a fork and treat it like pasta.
 Though pasta it is not, it’s a nice nutrient-dense alternative to the traditional wheat pasta on our plates.
 Load it up with tomato sauce, pesto sauce, or simply as is.
 Enjoy the chartreuse fall splendor and nutrition it brings to your family’s plates.